allegheny-computer-science-310-s2020/class_activities/a12_A*/README.md

 ## Tasks

-1. Read the summary above.
+1. Read the Summary above.

-2. Read the README [A* search](https://github.com/LogicJake/A-star-search).
+2. Read the README in the [A* search repository](https://github.com/LogicJake/A-star-search).
 Clone and run the example if possible.
 This program uses _pygame_ to demonstrate an implementation of the A* algorithm on the problem of finding a shortest path.
 Once launched you need to click on the blocks in the environment to set up the initial and goal states, and the obstacles.
 You must enter the space button to proceed to the next step in this program.
-Do not worry about how the cost (numbers inside the states) were calculated.
-Instead, pay attention to the general working of the algorithm via this visualization.
+Do not worry about how the cost (numbers inside the states) are calculated.
+Instead, pay attention to the general working strategy of the algorithm via this visualization.
 If you are able to run this example, try out different types of environment (easy, hard, ones with no path from start to goal) and see how algorithm performs under each one.